If you store all of your passwords in a password manager, you might be worried about someone trying to hack it by

 KeePass, for example, currently specifies a default value of 6,000 transformations.
 However, on most modern computers you could easily change that number to several million transformations, without experiencing a noticeable increase in the time it takes the software to load your database when you input the correct password.

 In fact, KeePass lets you set the number of transformation so that it takes the computer approximately 1 second to check the password.
-On modern computers, these values can often far exceed the 6 million transformations value.
+On modern computers, these values can often far exceed the 6 million transformations.

 Keep in mind that the loading time will vary for different devices; this will be especially noticeable if you access the password manager on mobile, so make sure you’re not setting the value too high for that.

 Likewise, the optimal value might be different if you use an online service, such as LastPass, which currently recommends not exceeding 10,000 password iterations for client-side encryption (compared to the default 5,000), though they do allow users to go as high as 200,000.

 The setting itself is generally easy to find on all platforms.
-In KeePass you will go to File > Database Settings > Security.
+In KeePass, for example, you will go to File > Database Settings > Security.
 In LastPass you go to Account Settings > General > Show Advanced Settings > Password Iterations.

 One more thing worth noting: while this post focused on password managers, this advice is also applicable to other types of encryption software.
 VeraCrypt, for example, allows you to set the number of iterations used for encrypting volumes, using their Personal Iterations Multiplier.